 The European Commission is also working towards trademarking the CE mark.
 It is hoped this will help to prevent confusion and incorrect marking in the future.

 If a product that needs CE marking doesn’t meet the relevant requirements, it cannot be sold legally in the participating countries.
+If a product that needs UKCA marking doesn’t meet the relevant requirements it cannot be sold in GB.
+UKCA marked products cannot be sold outside the UK as this mark is not currently recognised anywhere outside the UK.

-A manufacturer is defined as the person who is responsible for designing and manufacturing a product with an objective of placing it in on the market under their own name or brand.
+A manufacturer is defined as the person who is responsible for designing and manufacturing a product with an objective of placing it on the market under their own name or brand.

 It is the manufacturer’s responsibility to ensure that products are designed and made in accordance with relevant legislation.
 They must also draw up the required technical documentation and ensure that appropriate assessment procedures are carried out.